 If you only have one network on your router, chances are that it is actually broadcasting on both the 2.4GHz (good for long range) and 5GHz (best for short range) bands and using a protocol called “band steering” to let your device switch automatically.
 If you see two networks, the bands have been split up, and you’ll have to manually choose when to change.
 There are pros and cons to both.
 Spoiler alert, though, band steering isn’t as seamless in practice as it is in theory.

-2.4GHz was the original band used by most routers, and some older devices still only support it.
-In theory, it’s not too much slower than 5GHz, but in practice it experiences a lot more interference.
+2.4GHz was the original band used by most routers, and some older devices still solely support it.
+In theory, it’s not too much slower than 5GHz, but in practice, it experiences a lot more interference.
 Everything from Bluetooth to microwaves emits signals on the 2.4GHz frequency because the FCC designated it as the band for industrial use.
 On the flip side, it travels much further and is better at penetrating solid objects.

 5GHz has several advantages: it is mostly just for Wi-Fi, has more channels, and has more bandwidth available on each channel.
 (See the pictures above for a sense of how much less crowded it is relative to 2.4GHz in an average apartment building.)
-This means that your microwave and your neighbor’s router probably won’t jam your WiFi, and you can get higher speeds.
-If you’re using an 802.11ac router (one of the fastest available WiFi standards), you may have a 2.4GHz option, but only the 5GHz can use “ac” technology.
+This means your microwave and neighbor’s router probably won’t jam your WiFi, and you can get higher speeds.
+If you’re using an 802.11ac router (one of the fastest available Wi-Fi standards), you may have a 2.4GHz option, but only the 5GHz can use “ac” technology.

 So why not just ditch the 2.4GHz altogether?
 Firstly, if you have any older devices (think iPhone 4 or earlier), they won’t work on 5GHz.
-Second, if you need to cover more than a few rooms, you may want to keep the 2.4GHz network around for those hard-to-reach corners.
+Secondly, if you need to cover more than a few rooms, you may want to keep the 2.4GHz network around for those hard-to-reach corners.

 The problem with band steering

-If the technology was perfect, it would be an easy choice: turn on 2.4GHz and 5GHz; give them the exact same SSID, password, and encryption settings; and your device will automatically pick the 5GHz network when you’re close to the router and switch to 2.4 when 5 gets weak.
+If the technology was perfect, it would be an easy choice: turn on 2.4GHz and 5GHz; give them the same SSID, password, and encryption settings; and your device will automatically pick the 5GHz network when you’re close to the router and switch to 2.4 when 5 gets weak.
 In practice, band steering is a bit unreliable.